mirror-shades/tamerlane-chess/README.md

 [ ] proper highlighting for fortress squares
 [ ] previous move highlighting
 [ ] capture piece list
+[ ] AI menu, select which side to play as and difficulty

 analysis mode:
 [ ] move by move history